 This statement followed test findings demonstrating toxic levels of a carcinogenic (cancerous) ingredient known as NDMA in certain formulations of Zantac tablets, capsules, and oral solutions.

-As of January 2020, the FDA has alerted the public of multiple voluntary recalls from several major Zantac drug makers.
+The FDA first alerted the public of multiple voluntary recalls from several major Zantac drug makers, and as of April 2020, asked that all Zantac products be pulled from the market.

-If you or a loved one has been diagnosed with cancer or suffered wrongful death as a result of taking toxic Zantac products, you may be eligible to join others in demanding compensation from the drug makers responsible.
+If you or a loved one has been diagnosed with cancer or suffered wrongful death as a result of taking toxic Zantac products, you may be eligible to join others in filing a Zantac lawsuit to demand compensation from the drug makers responsible.

 Many individuals who have taken Zantac, or have loved ones who have taken Zantac, are understandably concerned about the recent statements issued by the FDA on the link between Zantac use and cancer.